brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/02-basic-syntax.md

 $age = 'a';
 ```

-Variables can store primitive types like integers, floats, booleans, and strings; or contain more complex types like objects, enums, and arrays.
-I'll cover PHP's type system in depth in [a later chapter](/php/the-basics/phps-type-system): even though PHP used to have a fairly loose type system, it has evolved quite a lot and now has an extensive type system that's both enforced during runtime, but also with the help of static analyzers.
+Variables can store primitive types like integers, floats, booleans, and strings; or contain more complex types like objects, enums, and arrays. we'll cover PHP's type system in depth in [a later chapter](/php/the-basics/phps-type-system): even though PHP used to have a fairly loose type system, it has evolved quite a lot and now has an extensive type system that's both enforced during runtime, but also with the help of static analyzers.

 Continuing with the basics of variables first, PHP is very flexible when it comes to referencing them.
 For example, you can reference a variable's name, with another variable's value: